 - A well licence can be cancelled by the licensee at any time before drilling begins.

-- Licences are automatically cancelled if no drilling information is submitted to the Ministry of the Economy through IRIS within 1 year of the licence issue date.
+- Licences are automatically cancelled if no drilling information is submitted to the Ministry of Energy and Resources through IRIS within 1 year of the licence issue date.

 Unknown/Undetermined Mineral Ownership in a drainage unit/area related to production wells